-When your credit score is in the dumps, obviously your choices for cards will be limited.
+Have applications for a Credit One Bank Visa appeared in your mailbox?
+When your credit score is in the dumps, your choices for cards will be limited.
 But that doesn’t mean you deserve to be put through the wringer while you’re rebuilding.
-Unfortunately, it appears Credit One begs to differ.
+Read our review to learn what you can expect with Credit One.

 Right off the bat, many people are confused by the name, logo, and graphics, which appear quite similar to the reputable and much larger Capital One (don’t confuse the two).
 This is how Wikipedia describes it: